cakephp/docs/en/appendices/3-4-migration-guide.rst

 * ``Response::download()`` would become ``Response::withDownload()``

-Please see the :ref:`adopting-immutable-responses` section for more information before updating your code as using responses throug the immutable methods will require additional changes.
+Please see the :ref:`adopting-immutable-responses` section for more information before updating your code as using responses through the immutable methods will require additional changes.

 Other Deprecations